 The district features many tourist attractions that are common throughout the rest of the city.
 However, there are two specific destinations that make this a popular location to visit.

 First, there is the Praterstern, one of the city’s most famous squares and its busiest traffic location.
 Featuring beautiful stylings and the Admiral Wilhelm Von Tegetthoff Column, it is a hotspot for tourists looking to see the city’s most iconic locations.

-The other main attraction is the Wiener Prater, a beautiful park that was once imperial hunting grounds.
-The parks attractions include the Scweizehaus beer garden, which serves local beers and claims to be the origin of potato crisps.
+The other main attraction is the Wiener Prater, a 1,500 acres beautiful public park that was once imperial hunting grounds.
+The park’s tourist attractions include the Scweizehaus beer garden, which serves local beers and claims to be the origin of potato crisps.
 There is also the Republic Of Kugelmugel micronation and the Liliputbahn miniature steam railway for visitors to explore and enjoy.